vitiral/simple-quality/example/tutorial.md

    `design/`.
 Notice that invalid names blink red on your terminal and you get
     WARN messages.
 You can use this feature to help you ensure your artifact links are correct.
- 3. we will be learning about `rst check` in the next step.
+ 3. we will be learning about `art check` in the next step.
 Try it now with the changes you've made